CDSCO Medical Device Registration Process: 18 Top Questions Answered (2025 Update)

 Short answer: Acceptable if judged satisfactory by the Licensing Authority; no Form MD‑13 test licence needed.

 Short answer: Yes—if the device contacts the body, biocompatibility data per IS/ISO 10993 is mandatory.
-You may reference previous testing for an identical device, provided you justify equivalence via a biological risk assessment.

-12. Parametric release for sterile devices
+12. Is parametric release allowed for sterile medical devices under MDR-2017?

 Short answer: Permitted, provided the sterilisation process is validated (e.g., IS/ISO 11135, 11137‑1, 17665) and routine controls are maintained.